 Repair or Replace?

-While the basic opening system is the same in all roll-up doors, the look can vary dramatically.
-Some doors are designed to look like carriage house doors—so that from a distance it appears that there are two doors that are hinged on the side of the garage opening and that swing out from the middle.
-Others are designed to look like folding doors.
+Most roll-up doors operate the same way, but their designs vary dramatically.
+Some look like carriage house doors; others are designed to look like folding doors.
 Many doors are designed with frame and inset panels, but there are many other looks.

 Most garage doors sold today are constructed of steel.
 Although steel models don’t offer the breadth of finishing options of wooden models, steel doors can be embossed with a coating that creates a wood-grain pattern.

-A major benefit of steel doors is that they are almost always made with galvanized steel that is then clad in vinyl or has a baked-on finish, which, unlike wood, doesn’t have to be regularly painted.
-(Most steel doors come with warranties that guarantee the doors won’t ever rust—although these warranties don’t guarantee that the finish of the door won’t fade.)
+Most of these doors are made of galvanized steel clad in vinyl or a baked-on finish, which means that, unlike wood, they don’t have to be repainted regularly.
+(Most steel doors come with warranties that guarantee the doors won’t ever rust—although these warranties don’t guarantee that the finish won’t fade.)

-With wood doors, it is assumed that you will apply your own paint or stain.
-With steel doors, many homeowners simply live with one of the factory-applied colors, which often include variants of white, tan, gray, dark green, and brown.
-But steel doors can be painted with latex paint to match your home’s color scheme.
+With wood doors, most homeowners apply their own paint or stain.
+With steel doors, most buyers simply live with one of the factory-applied colors—usually white, tan, gray, dark green, or brown.
+But steel doors can take a couple of coats of latex paint to match your home’s color scheme.

 A sign of quality in a steel door is the thickness of the steel layer(s).
-Premium doors use 24-gauge steel.
-Cheaper steel models use thinner material, possibly 28-gauge steel.
+Premium doors use a thick and heavy (24-gauge) layer of metal; cheaper models use thinner material, possibly 28-gauge steel.

-As a general rule, the thicker and sturdier the door, the more expensive it will be.
-What you get for that expense is greater durability—less chance of warping or bending and less chance of dents from soccer balls, basketballs, bicycles, and other moving objects.
+Generally, the thicker and sturdier the door, the more expensive it will be.
+That expense comes with greater durability—less warping or bending, and fewer dents from soccer balls, basketballs, bicycles, and other moving objects.
 Thicker insulation also means better temperature control.
-And sturdy, well-insulated doors generally make less noise when being opened and closed.
+And sturdy well-insulated doors generally make less noise opening and closing.

-In addition to wood and steel, there are aluminum doors—usually manufactured with a foam core.
+Although far less popular than steel or wood, there are also aluminum and fiberglass doors—usually manufactured with a foam core.
 These doors are lightweight, can offer good insulation, and can be repainted.
-But they are generally less resistant to dents than steel doors are.
+But because they dent more easily than steel doors, most homeowners stick with steel.

-If your garage is not attached to your home, you probably won’t care too much about the insulation properties of the garage door—unless you use it as a workshop or otherwise spend a substantial amount of time there.
-But if your garage is attached, and especially if you have living areas located above the garage, you’ll want to buy a door with good insulation properties.
+If your garage is not attached to your home, you probably won’t care too much about whether it remains cozy year-round—unless you use it as a workshop or otherwise spend a substantial amount of time there.
+But if your garage is attached, and especially if you have living areas located above the garage, buy a door with good insulation properties.

-A door’s R-value will give you a pretty good idea of how well it is insulated: the higher its R-value, the better its insulation.
-Single-skin steel doors typically have R-values of five or lower (meaning they’ll pretty much just act as a wind-break and will offer very little insulation); insulated steel doors may have R-values of 10, 15, or higher.
+The energy efficiency of garage doors is rated according to their R-values, with higher numbers indicating better insulation properties.
+Single-skin steel doors typically have R-values of five or lower (meaning they’ll pretty much just stop the breeze and offer very little insulation); insulated steel doors may have R-values of 10, 15, or higher.
 Solid-core wood doors usually have R-values between seven and 12.
-Again, thicker, sturdier doors offer better insulation, but cost more.
+Thicker, sturdier doors offer better insulation but cost more.

-If you’re looking to buy a door with good insulation, you’ll also want to consider its weatherstripping.
-Look for doors that have thick weatherstripping along the entire bottom edge of the door designed to create a seal with the garage floor, vinyl capping along the sides and top of the door, and weatherstripping between each section of the door itself.
+If you want a well-insulated door, also consider its weatherstripping.
+Look for doors that have thick weatherstripping along the entire bottom edge and create a seal with the garage floor; vinyl capping along the sides and top of the door; and weatherstripping between each section of the door itself.

 Most garage doors can be fitted with windows made of glass or plexiglass.
-There are many options as to shape of opening and as to how the glass or plexiglass is treated (including clear, frosted, tinted, or mirrored).
-In addition to their effects on appearance, windows offer the benefit of letting light into what might otherwise be a dark space.
+You’ll find a range of opening shapes and glazing options (clear, frosted, tinted, or mirrored).
+Windows both look good and let light into what might otherwise be a dark space.
 But windows, even fitted with plexiglass, are likely to make your garage a little less secure.

-All garage door openers work by using a chain, screw, or belt to raise or lower the door.
-The least expensive, chain-driven models cost less than $200; the most expensive, belt-driven models cost more than $300.
-In general, the more expensive models operate more quickly and quietly than less expensive models, but in its tests, Consumer Reports found that just about all of the garage door openers it tested worked well and that a few high-scoring, relatively inexpensive models operated just as quietly and as fast as more expensive units.
-All models also come with safety devices, including an electronic “eye” that reverses a closing door if the light beam near the ground is interrupted, and also have a mechanism within the motor that automatically reverses a closing door if the door encounters an object that gives enough resistance (usually about 30 to 45 pounds of resistance).
+Garage door openers work via a chain, screw, or belt to raise and lower the door.
+The least expensive chain-driven models cost less than $250; the most expensive belt-driven models cost more than $400.
+In general, the more expensive models operate the most quickly and quietly.

+Most openers can be set up to operate with a switch that opens or closes the door from inside the garage or via a keypad outside.
+All models come with safety devices, including electronic “eyes” that reverse a closing door if the light beam near the ground is interrupted; they also have mechanisms within the motor that automatically reverse a closing door if the door encounters an object that gives enough resistance (usually about 30 to 45 pounds of resistance).
 Because garage doors are so heavy, after installation you’ll want to make sure these safety devices are working properly.

-If your garage is attached to your house, and especially if it is below living quarters, you’ll be interested in keeping down the noise of door openings and closings.
-Buying a sturdy, insulated door and a belt-driven opener will help, but you can improve the sound performance still more by paying attention to the hardware that the door will travel on when going up and down.
+If your garage is attached to your house, and especially if it is below living quarters, you’ll be interested in reducing the noise of door openings and closings.
+Buying a sturdy insulated door and a belt-driven opener will help, but you can improve the sound performance still more by paying attention to the hardware that the door will travel on when opening and closing.
 Plastic rollers are less noisy than steel.
-Tracks that are made of powder-coated steel tend not only to look better but also to operate more quietly than tracks made of galvanized steel.
+Tracks that are made of powder-coated steel tend to look better and operate more quietly than tracks made of galvanized steel.